 Professional development needs are determined on an annual basis with approval from the NHDOE.
-Last year's professional development had a focus on maximizing learning opportunities, developing positive social interactions and using mindfulness and self-regulation strategies with younger students.
+Last year's professional development had a focus on maximizing learning opportunities, developing positive social interactions, best practices in early learning (including remote instruction), developing self-regulation strategies with younger students, and place-based learning.